-Lounge areas use a large amount of space and consideration should be given to the location of the lounge to maximise use by residents.
-Such areas can often be found behind progressive privacy to ensure that residents have their own specific lounge area.
-Lounges accommodate a range of activities, each of which generates equipment and artefacts that need to be kept available for use, this may include television; CD player, games, books, Wii game, i-pod docking station.
+Lounge areas use a large amount of space and the location is important to ensure residents maximise the space.
+Lounges accommodate a range of activities, each of which generates equipment and items that need to be kept available for use, this may include television; DVD player; CD player, radio, games, books, Wii game, i-pod docking station.